beovideskevin/dollarlib/README.md

-# Dollarlib
+# DollarLib

-Dollarlib is a simple php lib, or a very naive and flexible framework.
+DollarLib is a simple php lib, or a very naive and flexible framework.
 I created this lib to build my [new media art gallery](https://eldiletante.com/)

 The basic ideas behind this lib are: